Knowing the complete NABARD Grade A syllabus helps you understand what to study for each phase.

 - Strategy

-NABARD Grade A Phase 2 Syllabus 2025: ESI, ARD & Descriptive English
+NABARD Grade A Phase 2 Syllabus 2026

-- Paper I: Descriptive English
+- Paper 1: Descriptive English

 The Descriptive English exam aims to assess your writing skills, including how well you can express your ideas and your understanding of the topic around which the questions are asked.